John McFall, Baron McFall of Alcluith

-John Francis McFall, Baron McFall of Alcluith (born 4 October 1944), is a Scottish politician and life peer who has served as Lord Speaker, the presiding officer of the House of Lords, since 2021.
+John Francis McFall, Baron McFall of Alcluith, (born 4 October 1944), is a Scottish politician and life peer who was Lord Speaker, the presiding officer of the House of Lords, from 2021 to 2026.
 He was a member of Parliament for the Labour and Co-operative Party from 1987 to 2010, first for Dumbarton and then from 2005 for West Dunbartonshire.
-He also served as Chairman of the House of Commons Treasury Committee.
-Following his appointment to the House of Lords, McFall served as Senior Deputy Speaker from 2016 to 2021 before succeeding Lord Fowler as Lord Speaker.
+He was also Chairman of the House of Commons Treasury Committee.
+Following his appointment to the House of Lords, McFall was Senior Deputy Speaker from 2016 to 2021 before succeeding Lord Fowler as Lord Speaker.

 Early life

 McFall went to a boys' school, St Patrick's Secondary School (since merged with Notre Dame High School to form Our Lady & St Patrick's High School), on Hawthornhill Road in Castlehill, Dumbarton, leaving without any qualifications at 15.
 His father was a school caretaker and his mother had a newsagents shop, which sparked his (later) interest in how to run businesses.
 He worked for the local Parks Department in Dumbarton and then in a factory.

 At the age of 24, he studied at Paisley College of Technology (now the University of the West of Scotland) receiving a BSc in chemistry.
 In 1977, he wanted to widen his knowledge away from science and obtained a BA from the Open University in education and philosophy.
 He was a chemistry and maths teacher from 1974 to 1987 in Dumbarton, Kirkintilloch and Glasgow, becoming a deputy-head in Glasgow and secretary of his Constituency Labour Party before he entered Parliament.
 Whilst a teacher he completed a part-time course over three years at the University of Strathclyde for an MBA.
 In 1994, he became a visiting professor at Strathclyde University Business School, and now is a member of the Strategic Advisory Board at the University of Glasgow Business School.
 He is a member of the GMB Union.